Chrysin (5,7-Dihydroxyflavone)

 Aromatase (CYP19A1) inhibition (in vitro only)

 Chrysin binds and inhibits aromatase enzyme in cell-free assays and cell culture.
 Mechanism for theoretical estrogen reduction and testosterone preservation.
-CRITICAL CAVEAT: this in vitro mechanism does NOT manifest clinically with oral chrysin due to bioavailability problems.
+Critical caveat: this in vitro mechanism does not manifest clinically with oral chrysin due to bioavailability problems.
 The mechanism explains the marketing but not the clinical reality.

 2